Part II

 What is reality?
 An ongoing update loop—a recursive computation where the output of this moment becomes the input for the next.

-Who am I?
+Why do I exist?
 A stabilized pattern—a standing wave maintained by overlapping loops: breath, belief, cellular repair, relationship, and culture.

 What Is the Entangled Firmament?